You create and manage App Engine applications using the Google Developers Console.

 Note: You may have already created a project using the Google Developers Console.
 If this is the case, you do not have to create a new application.
 Your project has a title and an ID.
 In the instructions that follow, the project title and ID can be used wherever an application title and ID are mentioned.
 They are the same thing.

-To create a new application, click the "Create an Application" button.
-Follow the instructions to register an application ID, a name unique to this application.
+To create a new application, click the "Create a Project" button.
+Follow the instructions to register a project ID, a name unique to this application.

 If you elect to use the free appspot.com domain name, the full